garrandall/popular-music-data/tracks/signs-snoop-dogg-charlie-wilson-justin-timberlake.md

 Don't think about it, boy leave her alone
-(Oh ohhh!! yeah!)
+(Oh oh! yeah!)
 Nigga you ain't no G!
 She likes my tone, my colone and the way I roll, you ain't no G!